What's Love Got to do With It?

 The implication of this finding is that what we traditionally think of as 'love' has very little to do with how much we end up loving someone.
 Those initial fires don't necessarily predict deep, loving and satisfying relationships.
 This makes sense somewhat: we know that temporary madness we might feel for someone on first meeting doesn't last, and there's research to explain why.

-But this does beg the question, what is?
+But this does beg the question, what does predict it?

 For this, we're going to consult what has been called 'the backbone' of psychology's approach to intimate relationships.
 Hal Kelley and his colleague John Thibaut developed what is known as Interdependence Theory.
 Basically their work showed us that relationship substance and satisfaction is largely a function of the ways each person influences each other.

 A very important scholar for romantic research delves into this a little deeper.
 Ellen Berscheid's research tells us that the substance of a relationship is in the number and strength of the connections people have.
 She takes her cues from George Mandler's interruption theory of emotion.
-Mandler says we all have higher-order goals (like, say, having a successful career or wanting to start a family).
-We create action-routines to reach those goals, like going to the gym to stay healthy (and thus live long enough to do these things), or studying and working to position ourselves for success.
+Mandler says we all have higher-order goals.
+For example, say, having a successful career or wanting to start a family.
+To achieve these goals, we create chains of 'action-routines'.
+A morning routine, for example, consists of a series of small routines that prepare us for success in the day.
+A series of health-related activities, like eating well and exercising, all link together to support goals around longevity and wellbeing.
+Our lives are littered with these chains of routines we've designed, consciously or not, to position ourselves for success.

-Berscheid points out that the more we rely on someone to facilitate or routines, and thus support us reaching our goals, the stronger we will feel about them.
+Berscheid, in her emotion-in-relationships model, points out that the more we rely on someone to facilitate these action-routines of ours, and thus support us reaching our goals, the more they influence us and the stronger we will feel about them.
 They might be your study buddy, your gym spotter, your Wednesday night dinner companion.
 These things are all forms of connection, or as Berscheid calls them, interconnections.

-The more of these interconnections we share with someone (called 'meshing'), and the more substantial they are in our pursuit of our goals (our gym buddy may not be as important to us as someone we do all our other recreational activities with, for example), the more influence they have in that pursuit, and the more love we will feel for them.
-Put another way, and perhaps more accurately, the more holes in our life that would be opened, the more routines we would have to rebuild if they were to leave, the more we care for them.
+Each routine we share with someone is an interconnection.
+The more of these interconnections we share with someone, or to put it another way, the more chains of routines we 'mesh' with someone else, the more substantial they are in our pursuit of our goals.
+Our gym buddy may not be as important to us as someone we do all our other recreational activities with, for example.
+The number, diversity, and significance of our interconnections will determine how strongly we feel about them.
+The more we 'mesh', the more we love.
+Put another way, and perhaps more accurately, the more routines we would have to repair should they leave, the more we care for them.

 Love is sustained by action, a pattern of devotion in the things we do for each other every day

-Love is a verb first, before it is a feeling.
+Love is a verb first--a thing that we do--before it is a feeling.

 Turning scholarship into wisdom we can use at The Armchair Collective.